distributedweaknessfiling/DWF-workflow/README.md

 ## Tooling discussion
 Please file issues about the tooling in the dwf-request repo: https://github.com/distributedweaknessfiling/dwf-request/issues

-## Contesting/disputing a DWF CVE ID
+## Contesting/disputing a DWF Identifiers

-If you think a DWF CVE ID contains an error or isn't valid please file an issue in the dwflist repo: https://github.com/distributedweaknessfiling/dwflist/issues
+If you think a DWF Identifier contains an error or isn't valid please file an issue in the dwflist repo: https://github.com/distributedweaknessfiling/dwflist/issues

-## General discussion of DWF CVE IDs and the project
+## General discussion of DWF Identifiers and the project

-If you want to discuss workflow or the DWF CVE ID project in general please use the dwf-workflow repo: https://github.com/distributedweaknessfiling/dwf-workflow/issues
+If you want to discuss workflow or the DWF Identifiers project in general please use the dwf-workflow repo: https://github.com/distributedweaknessfiling/dwf-workflow/issues